chesahkalu/My_Python/README.md

 [1-intput_output.py](./Files_Input_Output/1-input_output.py): Codes on basics of opening ,reading, writing and closing files.

 [2-read_write.py](./Files_Input_Output/2-read_write.py): More indepth on how to write and read files.
 A code that will print each line, number it, state number of word, number of lenght and average word length

+[3-json_parsing.py](./Files_Input_Output/3-json_parsing.py): JSON (JavaScript Object Notation) is a popular data format used for representing structured data.
+It's common to transmit and receive data between a server and web application in JSON format.
+Code to parse, read and write JSON in Python.
+Also, converting JSON to dict and pretty print it.